 TrackRecord's ActiveLink feature submits information generated by DevPartner Studio tools directly to a TrackRecord project database.
-The project database is accessible to developers from within the DevPartner Studio tool such as Error Detection or Performance Analysis, and from within Visual Studio.
+The project database is accessible to developers from within the DevPartner Studio tool such as Error Detection or Performance Analysis.
 TrackRecord compares new defect submissions against existing issues to reduce duplicate defect entries.
 This integration provides users with the information they need from within the tools they use.